carbonblack/traefik/docs/configuration/backends/kubernetes.md

 This will allow users to create a "default backend" that will match all unmatched requests.

 !!! note
-    Due to Træfik's use of priorities, you may have to set this ingress priority lower than other ingresses in your environment, to avoid this global ingress from satisfying requests that _could_ match other ingresses.
+    Due to Traefik's use of priorities, you may have to set this ingress priority lower than other ingresses in your environment, to avoid this global ingress from satisfying requests that _could_ match other ingresses.
     To do this, use the `traefik.ingress.kubernetes.io/priority` annotation (as seen in [General Annotations](/configuration/backends/kubernetes/#general-annotations)) on your ingresses accordingly.